moribvndvs/ng2-idle/README.md

 Note: Keepalive depends on Core.
 If you are running the above continuous tests, you'll need to `npm build` or `npm run ng build core` first and after making changes to Core.
 However, `npm test` will build all modules and run the tests in one shot.

+To allow the commit/push checks to run, you'll need to have commitlint and rimraf installed globally (`npm install -g commitlint rimraf`).

 ## Contributing

 See the [contributing guide](https://github.com/moribvndvs/ng2-idle/blob/master/CONTRIBUTING.md).